-Message: Recent research has shown farmers and landowners to have a sense of shared responsibility while at the same time valuing individualism and personal responsibility, and studies also reveal a concern for future generations (Comito et al., 2011).
-Messaging should attempt to capture these beliefs while at the same time promote the project goals.
+Message: Recent studies have shown farmers and landowners share a sense of shared responsibility while at the same time valuing individualism and personal responsibility, and studies also reveal a concern for future generations (Comito et al., 2011).
+Messaging should attempt to capture these beliefs while at the same time promoting the project goals.
 For example, "Be a part of the cover crop movement, do your share to protect land and water for the future."